emilypx/appfair.github.io/index.md

 The `Package.swift` file that defines how your package is built.
 You can add anything your want to your `Package.swift` manifest, but note that the fair-grounds validation process has some requirements:

-  1. The very first dependency must be for the `main` branch of the `Fair.git` project, and it must appear as the first dependency for the `App` target
+  1. The initial dependency must be for the `main` branch of the `Fair.git` project, and it must appear as the first dependency for the `App` target
   2. The app target names must remain unchanged.

 This restriction is enforced by the `Integration` phase of the process, which will refuse to build the project if the `Package.swift` manifest is invalid.